Bentwood, Bindwood, Common English Ivy, English Ivy, Ivory, Ivy, Ivy Gum Plant, Love United

 1 of 19

 Ivy is a great ground-cover plant, often used to hide unsightly walls and buildings where it also serves as a natural insulator.
 It prefers to grow in shade, making it a common sight in woodland, and perfect for winter gardens.
 The evergreen leaves are often used in decorations - even used in Christmas wreaths.
-The plant is an important source of food for birds and bees in autumn and winter.
+This plant is an important source of food for birds and bees in autumn and winter, it is part of the Royal Horticultural Society “Plants for Pollinators” initiative to showcase plants which support pollinator populations by providing ample amounts of nectar and/ or pollen.
+A great choice for encouraging pollinating insect wildlife into your garden!

 Generally not harvested